d-stoll/attio-stripe/TERMS.md

 ## 7. Obligations of User

 **7.1** Daniel Stoll owns all right, title, and interest in and to the Services.
-User is only granted rights to use the Servicess as explicitly granted in this Agreement.
+User is only granted rights to use the Services as explicitly granted in this Agreement.
 User will not:

-* (a) use the Servicess or Output in a manner that violates any applicable laws;
+* (a) use the Services or Output in a manner that violates any applicable laws;
-* (b) use the Servicess or Output in a manner that infringes, misappropriates, or otherwise violates any rights of a third party (including copyrights and other intellectual property rights of third parties);
+* (b) use the Services or Output in a manner that infringes, misappropriates, or otherwise violates any rights of a third party (including copyrights and other intellectual property rights of third parties);
-* (c) reverse engineer, reverse assemble, reverse compile, decompile, translate, engage in model extraction or stealing attacks, or otherwise attempt to discover the source code or underlying components of the Servicess, algorithms, and systems of the Servicess (except to the extent these restrictions are contrary to applicable law);
+* (c) reverse engineer, reverse assemble, reverse compile, decompile, translate, engage in model extraction or stealing attacks, or otherwise attempt to discover the source code or underlying components of the Services, algorithms, and systems of the Services (except to the extent these restrictions are contrary to applicable law);
 * (d) interfere with, disrupt, or create an undue burden on the Services;
 * (e) circumvent, disable, or otherwise interfere with security-related features of the Services, including features that prevent or restrict the use or copying of any content or enforce limitations on the use of the Services and/or the content contained therein;
 * (f) engage in unauthorized framing of or linking to the Services;